+Allergy

+Setting the Standard

-Discover the connection The value of food allergy testing in primary care For patients experiencing food allergy symptoms, it can be difficult to pinpoint which foods are responsible.
-Specific IgE (sIgE) testing provides detectable levels of sensitization to specific allergens that can help either confirm or rule out allergy when combined with clinical history of an adverse food reaction.
-When possible, ordering sIgE testing for individual foods is recommended if patient history points to the suspected food(s).
-If history is not clear, utilizing a food profile with the most common allergenic foods is an option.
-Component resolved diagnostic testing, which provides more detailed information on specific allergic sensitizations, can also be valuable when evaluating an adverse food reaction and is often offered as a reflex option.1-3 By utilizing slgE testing in your practice, you can help patients with:
+The value of food allergy testing in primary care

+For patients experiencing food allergy symptoms, it can be difficult to pinpoint which foods are responsible.
+Specific IgE (sIgE) testing provides detectable levels of sensitization to specific allergens that can help either confirm or rule out allergy when combined with clinical history of an adverse food reaction.4
-Appropriate avoidance

-Tailored education

-Management considerations
+When possible, ordering sIgE testing for individual foods is recommended if patient history points to the suspected food(s).4 If history is not clear, utilizing a food profile with the most common allergenic foods is an option.
+Assessing total IgE in conjunction with specific IgE results may provide additional context for result interpretation.

+Component resolved diagnostic testing, which provides more detailed information on specific allergic sensitizations, can also be valuable when evaluating an adverse food reaction and is often offered as a reflex option.1-3

-Appropriate referrals Steps to food allergy diagnostics
+Steps to food allergy diagnostics^{4,5}

-\Co-factors such as exercise, viral infections, NSAIDS, and alcohol should also be considered.
-Develop a plan When sIgE to multiple food allergens is present, the trial elimination of a single suspected food may help establish a food allergy diagnosis.
-Food elimination should be done one allergen at a time for a limited period of time, and the expertise of a specialist should be considered either before the elimination or as an appropriate next step, for further investigation.
+Note: Co-factors such as exercise, viral infections, NSAIDS, and alcohol should also be considered.

+Develop a plan

+When slgE to multiple food allergens is present, the trial elimination of a single suspected food may help establish a food allergy diagnosis.
+Food elimination should be done one allergen at a time for a limited period of time,6 and the expertise of a specialist should be considered either before the elimination or as an appropriate next step, for further investigation.5

-thermo scientific Interpretation of specific IgE food test results\ When used in conjunction with a documented history of symptoms and exposure, slgE test results help to accurately diagnose food allergy.
+Interpretation of specific IgE food test results

+When used in conjunction with a documented history of symptoms and exposure, slgE test results help to accurately diagnose food allergy.
 The higher the slgE, the more likely it is contributing to symptoms.
-However, even low levels can be a contributing factor. \ it is important to note that detectable levels of sigE to food allergens do not always correlate with clinical allergy.
+However, even low levels can be a contributing factor.4

+It is important to note that detectable levels of slgE to food allergens do not always correlate with clinical allergy.
 Investigation of clinical relevance with clinical history of symptoms should be done once sensitization is detected.